sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 20072
 ^^^^^

 :Message: Cryptography: %(cryptography_library_version)s.
+Working dir: "%(cwd)s".
 Privileges: %(process_privileges)s
-:Groups: process, informational, operational
+:Groups: operational, process, informational
 :From version: 1.6.0
 :To version: None
-:Description: Information about privileges of the process under which server is running.
+:Description: Information about process under which SFTPPlus runnes.
 :Data:
   :cryptography_library_version: Library used for cryptography and SSL/TLS protocols.

+  :cwd: The current working dirtory, used when relative paths are configured.

   :process_privileges: Details about the privileges available to the current process.

+  :python_version: The current Python version used by the process.